 Eating locally is a cultural experience but it also means that the food tends to be fresher and reasonably priced since restaurants don’t have to pass the cost of importing 90% of what’s on the menu onto the customer.
 When I have the choice between a restaurant that serves dishes made with local ingredients versus not, I always choose local and support close-to-home wine producers, farmers, etc.

-Use reusable grocery bags or a shopping trolley
+Use reusable grocery bags, a shopping trolley, etc.

 When I was still living in the USA, there was always the option of getting paper or plastic grocery bags at the register.
 In a single trip, you could accumulate five or more bags that would find their home in the trash.
 Some grocery stores even started offering a small discount of 5 or 10 cents for shoppers who brought their own reusable bags as an incentive.

 Little by little, bringing my own bags became the norm back in the USA and that habit has carried over to my life in France.
 Life here has actually reinforced that habit because free paper or plastic bags given out at the register is not the norm at all.
 In most grocery stores in France, you need to bring your own bags or you’ll have to pay to buy some.
 So bring reusable bags or wheel a shopping trolley to the grocery store if you don’t want to be caught by surprise.
 Either option is better than going home with bags you’ll end up trashing after just one or two uses.